nathanbumpus/Trinity-2.8.4-Marconi/abundance.md

 ```
 <p>The current version of Salmon on Marconi is 0.12.0 which requires us to add the --validateMappings argument which we can do through the --salmon_add_opts argument.  --validateMappings is on by default versions of Salmon following 0.12.0.
 We can dictate resources to be used by the --thread_count argument making sure that the --thread_count value is the same as the ppn in the Torque settings.</p>

-<p>Once the abundances have been estimated we can generate counts and expression matrices by running the followin script.
-First we should create a txt file containing the paths to all of the quant.sf files generated during abundance estimation.
+<p>Once the abundances have been estimated we should create a txt file containing the paths to all of the resulting quant.sf files.
 This file does not need to be tab dilimited and is simply a list.
 Use nano to create a quant_files.txt file in the shrimp project directory like so.</p>

 ```
 /home/nbumpus/shrimp/abundances/larvae1/quant.sf